Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography

-\end{itemize} The benefit of the Gaussian representation is its non-negativity while the Dirichlet representation is consistent with band limited approximation.
-For strict comparability, in the numerical experiments in \cref{sec:simulations} we are in fact using Green's function obtained numerically using \texttt{k-Wave} \cite{treeby2010k}.
+In order to implement the Green's formula within the ray tracing algorithm we need a strong approximation of the Green's function and its derivative.
+For strict comparability, in the numerical experiments in section \ref{sec:simulations} we are using the Green's function obtained numerically using \texttt{k-Wave} \cite{treeby2010k}.
 We note that such obtained Green's function is not strictly shift invariant which will contribute to the discrepancies between the results obtained with \texttt{k-Wave} and the proposed Hamilton-Green solver.